Pierre Billotte: Further career

 Following the death of his father and the German victory in the Battle of France, Billotte was imprisoned by the German military.
 He escaped the next year, and was appointed by the Free French government-in-exile as head of the French Military Mission to Moscow.
 From 1942 to 1943, he served as chief of staff to Charles de Gaulle.
 After the Allied invasion of France, he was attached to the 2nd Armored Division.
 Later in 1944, he was put in command of the 10th Infantry Division, and after the liberation of France he became Assistant Chief of Staff of the French Army.

 From 1946 to 1950, he headed the French Military Mission to the UN.
 Following his retirement from active service, he served as Minister of National Defence (1955–1956) under Edgar Faure and as Minister of Overseas Departments and Territories (1966–1968) under Georges Pompidou.

 In popular culture

-Massively multiplayer online game, World of Tanks, includes an award, BILLOTTE'S MEDAL, named for Pierre Billotte.

-Massively multiplayer online game, War Thunder, has a purchasable skin of Billotte's Char B1 Bis for the game's version of the tank.
+The massively multiplayer online game, World of Tanks, includes an award, BILLOTTE'S MEDAL, named for Pierre Billotte.
+The massively multiplayer online game, War Thunder, has a purchasable skin of Billotte's Char B1 Bis for the game's version of the tank.